anushka0312-ux/ATM-stimulator/README.md

-Here's a sample README for your ATM Simulator project on GitHub:
+Here's a sample README for ATM Simulator project on GitHub:

 ---